-For a limited time (21 days) listen to Optimal Money Flow for free on your smartphone or computer from here: https://www.hoopladigital.com/artist/7090137015
+For a limited time (21 days) listen to Optimal Money Flow for free on your smartphone or computer courtesy of your local public library via Hoopla at: https://www.hoopladigital.com/artist/7090137015

-Please provide your insights and comments on the Deadweight Loss of Christmas (revisited) at:
+Please provide your insights and comments on “The Inflation Dilemma and How to Solve It” at:

 To sign up for this free monthly Money Flow Newsletter => click here.